PallaviPokuri/from-Pokuri/README.md

 | The Alchemist        | The book teach us to follow dreams and pursue your personal Legend. |Pulo Coelho  |
 | Everyone Has a Story            |The book is to develop the relations and Bondings.  | Savi SSharma |
 | The Sita Warrior of Mithila      |The Moral of Story is Leading Life in mythological way. | Amish Thripati                 |

+##quotes

+> "Nothing is impossible.
+The Word itself says I'm Possible."
+> -*Audrey Hepburn

+> "Happiness is not a matter of intensity but of balance, order, rhythm and harmony."
+> -*Thomas Merton